Imperial Route of the Community of Madrid: Other styles

 This village is home to the best example of late Gothic architecture on the Imperial Route.
-It is the church of the Asunción de Nuestra Señora (the Assumption), which began to be built in the 15th century.
+It is the church of the Asunción de Nuestra Señora (the Assumption), the construction of which began in the 15th century.
 The church, which has a fortified appearance, houses a segmented baptismal font, a carving attributed to Alonso Berruguete and an altarpiece by Antonio Rincón, painter to the chamber of the Catholic Monarchs.

 In the parish churches after the 15th century, there are slight Renaissance touches combined with regional elements, characteristic of the rural architecture of Guadarrama.
-This is the case of the church of San Bartolomé, in Fresnedillas de la Oliva, from the 16th century, which has a single nave and a choir supported by 17th-century columns, and also of the church of El Enebral (17th century), of Collado Villalba, decorated externally with stone balls, a very frequent ornamental resource in the constructions of the mountain chain.
+This is the case with the church of San Bartolomé, in Fresnedillas de la Oliva, from the 16th century, which has a single nave and a choir supported by 17th-century columns, and also of the church of El Enebral (17th century), of Collado Villalba, decorated externally with stone balls, a very frequent ornamental resource in the constructions of the mountain chain.
 In its interior there is a Romanesque arch.
 In Torrelodones, it is worth mentioning the church of the Asunción de Nuestra Señora, from the 16th century.

-Collado Villalba, the most populated town on this tourist itinerary, with around 60,000 inhabitants, also preserves other remains of its rural past.
+Collado Villalba, the most populated town on this tourist itinerary, with around 60,000 inhabitants, also preserves other reminders of its rural past.
 The Piedra del Concejo, used since the 17th century as a meeting place for town councillors, is located in the main square of the old town.

 The 18th century left two important examples of neoclassical architecture.
 Both are due to Juan de Villanueva, author of both the Casita del Infante (or de Arriba), in San Lorenzo de El Escorial, and the Casita del Príncipe (or de Abajo), in El Escorial.
 They were erected as recreational pavilions for royalty.
 The gardens laid out around the latter palace are among the most important of Madrid's neoclassicism.

 Guadarrama also has several 18th-century buildings.
 Of note are the church of San Miguel Arcángel, the Fuente de Piedra, begun in 1785 in Baroque style, and the Puente del Rosario, built in the time of Charles III over the Guadarrama River.